 Content

-All documents will be written in English and use document formats described in the following section.
+All documents will be written in English and use one of the document formats described in the following section.
 In addition to the fields and sections already described in the document template, deliverables must include an Executive Summary and, if required, one or more Annexes.
 References to external document and a Glossary to terms not listed on the website must be recorded.

 The correct capitalisation of the project name is EGI-InSPIRE.